enlivenapp/pyro_module_forums/readme.txt

   - install via admin panel.

 -- ToDo --
-  - Settings: allow access to forums for logged in/not logged in as chosen by site admin
+  x Settings: allow access to forums for logged in/not logged in as chosen by site admin
-  - Convert to streams
-  - Update views to use Bootstrap and/or other CSS (IE: lose the tables layout)
-  - Drag and drop to reorder categories and Forums (Currently, first in = top of list, last in = bottom of list)
-  - Add moderator functionality (currently, it's site admin or nothing.
-Most don't want to give that kind of access to just anyone)
+  - Convert to streams (done by Mark) x Update views to use Bootstrap and/or other CSS (IE: lose the tables layout) x Drag and drop to reorder categories and Forums (Currently, first in = top of list, last in = bottom of list) x Add moderator functionality (currently, it's site admin or nothing.
+Most don't want to give that kind of access to just anyone) x loose latex and bbcode x add markdown support
+  - add permissions (In progress - Mike)

 -- Change Log --